 A floating-point number, or float for short, is an object representing a radix-2 floating-point number consisting of a sign, an arbitrary-precision normalized significand (also called mantissa), and an exponent (an integer in some given range); these are called regular numbers.
+By convention, the radix point of the significand is just before the first digit (which is always 1 due to normalization), like in the C language, but unlike in IEEE 754 (thus, for a given number, the exponent values in MPFR and in IEEE 754 differ by 1).

-Like in the IEEE 754 standard, a floating-point number can also have three kinds of special values: a signed zero, a signed infinity, and Not-a-Number (NaN).
-NaN can represent the default value of a floating-point object and the result of some operations for which no other results would make sense, such as 0 divided by 0 or +Infinity minus +Infinity; unless documented otherwise, the sign bit of a NaN is unspecified.
+Like in the IEEE 754 standard, a floating-point number can also have three kinds of special values: a signed zero (+0 or -0), a signed infinity (+Inf or -Inf), and Not-a-Number (NaN).
+NaN can represent the default value of a floating-point object and the result of some operations for which no other results would make sense, such as 0 divided by 0 or +Inf minus +Inf; unless documented otherwise, the sign bit of a NaN is unspecified.
 Note that contrary to IEEE 754, MPFR has a single kind of NaN and does not have subnormals.
-Other than that, the behavior is very similar to IEEE 754, but there may be some differences.
+Other than that, the behavior is very similar to IEEE 754, but there are some minor differences.